kuzudb/kuzu-blog/src/content/post/2024-03-27-in-praise-of-rdf.md

 **Symbolic AI + LLM vision:** RDF technology was popularized by the Semantic Web community and its roots go back to fundamental topics in AI on knowledge representation and reasoning.
-This is a fascinating area that is referred to as good old-fashioned (symbolic) AI, which may have had its own winter for decades and been under the shadow of statistical AI that dominated in the following years.
+This is a fascinating area that is referred to as good old-fashioned (symbolic) AI, which may had its own winter for decades and been under the shadow of statistical AI for a while.
 However, symbolic AI is gaining more prominence lately in the context of LLMs, which are extremely popular and have severe [reasoning limitations](https://openreview.net/pdf?id=wUU-7XTL5XO).
 In contrast to RAG,